JacobSanford/docker-rtmp-multistream/docs/techref/architecture.md

+---
+title: Architecture
+description: Internal architecture and stream processing flow of docker-rtmp-multistream
+audience: developers
+doc_type: explanation
+tags: [architecture, nginx, rtmp, technical]
+lastReviewed: 2025-10-21
+version: 1.x
+---

-# Architecture
+# Architecture Details

 This document explains the internal architecture of docker-rtmp-multistream and how it processes and distributes streams.

 ## Overview

 docker-rtmp-multistream is built on nginx with the RTMP module.
-It receives a single RTMP stream from your streaming software and simultaneously distributes it to multiple destinations (Twitch, YouTube, local archive) with optional per-service transformations.
+It receives a single RTMP stream from your streaming software and simultaneously distributes it to multiple destinations with optional per-service transformations.

 ## Core Components